Learning About Kidney Transplant Surgery

 Within a few days, you may start to feel much better than you did before.
 But you may have some pain or soreness in your belly or side.
 This can last for several weeks.

-Most people go home from the hospital 5 to 10 days after surgery.
-It will probably take about 4 weeks before you can get back to your job or usual activities.
+Most people go home from the hospital within several days after surgery.
+It will probably take several weeks or longer before you can get back to your job or usual activities.

 After surgery, the new kidney will start to do the work that your own kidneys cannot.
-It will remove waste from your blood and balance your body's fluids and chemicals.
+It will remove waste from your blood.
+It will keep your body's fluids and chemicals in balance.
 Your new kidney may start working very soon after surgery.
 Or it may take a few weeks.
 If your kidney doesn't start to work right away, you will need to have dialysis until the new kidney can take over.

 After the transplant, you'll have to take medicines every day from now on.
 The medicines will help keep your body from rejecting the new kidney.
 They will also make your immune system weaker.
 This means you will be more likely to get an infection or become sick.
 To reduce your risk of infection, wash your hands often.
 Stay away from crowds of people, and avoid contact with people who have a cold or the flu.